Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

 To enhance the storage efficiency of compressed models, we introduce a \deltaE that stores the differences between successive checkpoints.
-Traditional checkpointing systems don't readily allow for delta encoding because they store data in floating-point format.
-With quantized models, delta encoding becomes feasible by monitoring changes between quantization buckets rather than exact values.
+Delta encoding works well with quantized models, tracking changes between quantization buckets rather than exact values.